 “Looking back at my life, it feels like watching a Hollywood movie, only I don’t feel like the victim, but a victor, merely because I know I’m an overcomer.”

-Trish, Life and Business Coach, Author and Speaker, completed her MBA at the University of the West of England in 2001 at 5½ months pregnant and felt that after her years of study, it was time to hang up the text books and focus on her new family.
+Trish, a Coach, Author and Speaker, completed her MBA at the University of the West of England in 2001 at 5½ months pregnant and felt that after her years of study, it was time to hang up the text books and focus on her new family.
 But, within 2 years she found herself back in the classroom, this time on the Transformational Leadership Course at her Church, which equips people for general leadership and ministry work.

 During the course, Trish told one of her Pastors that she had no idea what her ministry was and admits deep down, she wasn’t even interested in having a ministry .
 She had previously been involved in evangelical ministry, preaching the gospel nationwide in the UK for more than seven years, and was now building her coaching and speaking business and this was how she would touch lives.